sonho4ng/AirBnB-Hotel-Price-Prediction/README.md

 ---
-# Analysus AirBnB Hotel Price
+# Analysis of AirBnB Hotel Price

 ### Serving for the course Data Science - IT4142E